aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-08-why-no-umbraco.md

---- cson
+---
   title: "Why no Umbraco on Aaron-Powell.com?"
   metaTitle: "Why no Umbraco on Aaron-Powell.com?"
   description: "Why does the new version of Aaron-Powell.com not use Umbraco?"
   revised: "2010-04-08"
   date: "2010-04-08"
-tags: ["umbraco","blogging","paulpad"]
+  tags:
+    - "umbraco"
+    - "blogging"
+    - "paulpad"
   migrated: "true"
-urls: ["/why-no-umbraco"]
+  urls:
+    - "/why-no-umbraco"
-summary: """
+  summary: ""

-"""
 ---
 So unsurprisingly I've had a few people question why I'm not using Umbraco for the latest version of Aaron-Powell.com.